tvsnarayana/tech-interview-handbook/algorithms/math.md

 - Compute the square root of `N` without using any existing functions.
 - Given numbers represented as binary strings, and return the string containing their sum.
   - E.g. `add('10010', '101')` returns `'10111'`.

+## Palantir

+- Take in an integer and return its english word-format.
+  - E.g. 1 -> "one", -10,203 -> "negative ten thousand two hundred and three".

 ## Uber